 The National Sex Offender Public Website (NSOPW) is the only online tool that provides current data on sex offenders from all 50 states.

 The Family Watchdog online tool provides information about sex offenders nationwide.
 By entering your state and zip code, you will access the information about sex offenders in your area.

-The CrimeReport and SpotCrime are also websites where you can get information about the safety in the area you want to live in.
+CrimeReport and SpotCrime are also websites where you can get information about the safety of the area you want to live in.